Cotehele Health & Safety

 Hazard Who is at risk?
 Duration Inherent risk Residual risk Control measures Further action required Notes

-Tripping or Slipping on access steps or pontoons. (see also Drowning - Medical section) Paddlers, Crew Minority Possible chance of a Lost Time incident Remote chance of a Minor incident Advised to wear suitable wet footwear with a non-slip sole, or training shoes, when using the access steps to the pontoons and whilst stepping on and off the pontoon bridges.
+Tripping or Slipping on access steps or pontoons. (see also Drowning - Medical section) Paddlers, Crew Minority Possible chance of a Lost Time incident Remote chance of a Lost Time incident Advised to wear suitable wet footwear with a non-slip sole, or training shoes, when using the access steps to the pontoons and whilst stepping on and off the pontoon bridges.
 Pontoon walking surface wood is specific non-slip construction.
 But care needs to be exercised to avoid algae or, bird deposits etc. particularly when wet.
 Ongoing Housekeeping Maintenance to ensure the minimum build-up of growth or droppings by AquaPaddle Crew when the risk is increasing.
 Ongoing continual review that all conditions are being observed and adhered to by AquaPaddle Crew.

 On Water hazards